paulononaka/mobcli/README.md

 ## Todo

-- Validate that current folder has gradle setup
-- Run from anywhere | fix setup
 - Challenge 2
 - Validate if it find no projets
 - Unit test mobcli
+- Verify if check ./gradlew properties is fine
+- Validate that current folder has gradle setup
 - Updates Readme

 ## Requirements